spicychillisus/spicychillisus/README.md

-my gpa is shit and i cant cook chat im so cooked
+my gpa is shit and i cant code chat im so cooked